slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Jim Rohn said it best, “You are the average of the five people you spend your time with most.”

 If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.

--->
+> *'Family is not an important thing, it’s everything.' -- Michael J Fox* -->